TechieLakshmi/Extractor_Web_Application_with_Flask/README.md

 # Web Application with Flask : Project Overview
-* Created a web application to ectract mail id & phone number from the provided text using python & flask framework
+* Created a web application to extract mail id & phone number from the provided text using python & flask framework
 * Insights on regex

 ## Resources: